ghi-electronics/Documentation/software/due-script/corelib/lcd.md

-## LCD
+# LCD
-These functions allow for simple graphics on the very common I2C displays that use the SSD1306 controller and have 128x64 pixels.
+These functions allow for graphics on multiple display types, including B&W and color display.

+## B&W Displays

+LCD Graphics supports SSD1306 128x64 B&W I2C, which work on all BrainPad boards.
 This display is found on the BrainPad Pulse by default, and can be added to the I2C channel on all of the other boards.
 These displays are available in multiple sizes but most common is 0.96".
+The `LcdConfig()` function (documented below) can be used to configure the system to work with an externally connected display.

 ![SSD1306](images/ssd1306.png)